GoogleCloudPlatform/community/tutorials/nginx-ingress-gke/index.md

     The `kind: Ingress` line dictates that this is an Ingress Resource object.
 This Ingress Resource defines an inbound L7 rule for path `/hello` to service
     `hello-app` on port 8080.

     The `host` specification of the `Ingress` resource should match the FQDN of the Service.
-The NGINX Ingress Controller requires the use of a Fully Qualified Domain Name (FQDN) in that line, so you can't use the contents of the $NGINX_INGRESS_IP here directly.
-Services such as nip.io will return an IP address for a hostname with an embedded IP address (i.e. querying `[IP_ADDRESS].nip.io` returns `[IP_ADDRESS]`), so you can use that here instead.
+The NGINX Ingress Controller requires the use of a Fully Qualified
+    Domain Name (FQDN) in that line, so you can't use the contents of the `$NGINX_INGRESS_IP` variable directly.
+Services such as nip.io return an IP address for a hostname with an embedded IP address (i.e., querying `[IP_ADDRESS].nip.io` returns `[IP_ADDRESS]`), so you can use that instead.
 In production, you can replace the `host` specification in the `Ingress` resource with your real FQDN for the Service.

 1. Apply the configuration: